gr2m/hoodie-readthedocs-test/docs/hoodieverse/what-is-hoodie.rst

 How to proceed
 --------------

-You `could read up on some of the ideological concepts behind Hoodie`_, such as noBackend and Offline First.
+You :doc:`could read up on some of the ideological concepts behind Hoodie <hoodie-concepts>`, such as noBackend and Offline First.
 These explain why Hoodie exists and why it looks and works the way it does.

-If you’re more interested in the technical details of Hoodie, check out `How Hoodie Works`_.
+If you’re more interested in the technical details of Hoodie, check out :doc:`How Hoodie Works <how-hoodie-works>`.
 Learn how Hoodie handles data storage, does syncing, and where the offline support comes from.

 Eager to build stuff?
-Skip ahead to the `installation guide`_!
+Skip ahead to the :doc:`installation guide </start/index>`!

-.. _could read up on some of the ideological concepts behind Hoodie: /hoodieverse/hoodie-concepts
-.. _How Hoodie Works: /hoodieverse/how-hoodie-works
-.. _installation guide: /start/